Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/02-Schemas.md

 Fixed-short kind of schema definition provides a more compact syntax for defining schemas used for reading fixed-width files.
 The columns are defined by their name and width only. *Subsequently, all columns will have StringType.*
-This kind of schemas may also be used for reading delimited files and for reference in `schemaMatch` load checks.
+This kind of schema may also be used for reading delimited files and for reference in `schemaMatch` load checks.
 Using this type of configuration, only flat schemas can be defined (nested columns are not allowed).

 Fixed-short schema definition contains following parameters: